Background: why we are doing it

 Unfortunately, the Foundation does not have enough funding to cover the fees of private schools if a pupil successfully passes the entrance exam.
 However, we hope to be able to provide tuition that is good enough for the candidate to pass the entrance exams and win bursaries or scholarships to the school and that has proved to be the case so far.

 The Trustees have agreed to set up a fund to help towards the costs of registration, application or joining the admission selection process.
-With many of the selective schools reducing their registration fees for the 2019/20 exams, it means we have been able to cover all of the remaining exam fees for any parent that has applied.
-We cannot promise that we will be able to do this every year, but we will continue to ask the independent schools to support these families by reducing their entrance registration fees and we would hope to be able to cover the majority of the remaining amount subject, of course, to certain criteria centring around a reasonable prospect of success and fulfilling their part of the bargain: regular attendance and completion of homework etc.
+With many of the selective schools reducing their registration fees for their entrance exams, it means we have been able to cover all of the remaining exam fees for any parent that has applied.
+We cannot promise that we will be able to do this every year, but we will continue to ask the independent schools to support these families by reducing their entrance registration fees and we would hope to be able to cover the majority of the remaining amount subject, of course, to certain criteria such as a reasonable prospect of success and fulfilling their part of the bargain: regular attendance and completion of homework etc.

 In addition, the Trustees have agreed to have a fund available for the parents of Rowdown children successfully gaining a place at a fully selective school (grammar or independent) to ease the financial pressures of life at such a school.
 These schools often have more particular - and therefore more expensive - uniform and equipment requirements and, given the often more affluent nature of many parents of children at grammar and independent schools, more costly school trips.
 In the case of fee-paying schools, there is often some residual fees left to pay after scholarships and bursaries have been applied.
 Where a family can show that their child might miss out on a school trip or might even miss out on attending the selective school, then they can apply for a grant from the fund.
 Payments will cover up to 50% of the cost incurred by the parent.
 Maximum grants per family apply and the fund is first-come, first served although the Trustees believe they have allocated enough to cover what might be required over the academic year.